NASCAR’s Greg Biffle And 6 Others Were Killed In A Plane Crash On December 18

 RELATED: GREG BIFFLE WAS SPREADING CHRISTMAS CHEER IN THE DAYS BEFORE HIS DEATH

-The seven plane crash victims will receive recognition during a public memorial service at the Bojangles Coliseum in Charlotte, North Carolina, on January 16.
-Additionally, a livestream of the service will play on NASCAR.com, the NASCAR Facebook page, the NASCAR Channel, and the NASCAR YouTube channel.
+The seven plane crash victims were honored during a public memorial service at the Bojangles Coliseum in Charlotte, North Carolina, on January 16.
+Additionally, a livestream of the service played on NASCAR.com, the NASCAR Facebook page, the NASCAR Channel, and the NASCAR YouTube channel.

-Then, Greg’s friend, Cleetus McFarland (real name Lawrence Garrett Mitchell), plans to host a ceremonial “Burnout for Biff” in downtown Mooresville later in the day.
+Then, Greg’s friend, Cleetus McFarland (real name Lawrence Garrett Mitchell), hosted a ceremonial “Burnout for Biff” in downtown Mooresville later in the day.

 Burglary Reported At Greg Biffle’s Home Following His Death